 How much traffic does it get at busy times?
 Have you ever ridden it at busy times?
 Maybe you should, to check?
 A weekend might be quieter?

 You should also have a think about the descent.
 What will it be like in the dark?

-Step 4: Decide whether to ride solo, or with others
+Step 4: Ride solo, or with Others?

-However, as Andy van Bergen of HELLS 500 said recently “your legs need to get you to 6,000m and then your head needs to get you the rest of the way”.
-Having others riding with you may well help you find the mental reserves to keep going.
-Even just having someone at Base Camp provides some moral support.
+However, as Andy van Bergen of HELLS 500 famously said “your legs need to get you to 6,000m and then your head needs to get you the rest of the way”.
+Having others riding with you will almost certainly help you to find the mental reserves to keep going.
+Even just having someone at base camp provides some moral support.

-If you do attempt an Everesting with a mate, or even as part of a group, you should decide IN ADVANCE what you would do in the event that one of you abandons, or has a major mechanical, or crashes.
+If you do attempt an Everesting with a friend, or even as part of a group, you should decide IN ADVANCE what you would do in the event that one of you abandons, or has a major mechanical, or crashes.
 Making these decisions on the day will be harder, with a fried brain and emotions running high!

 Hills with plenty of reps are better suited to riding with other team members: you can all ride at your own paces, but will coincide more often.
 In contrast, a climb with very few reps could see a team split up very quickly and never come back together, except for the odd wave when passing each other!